Vinushika/ssc2museca/readme.md

 September 2020 Updates:
 - Added two programs to fully automate the process of transferring your chart updates to your cab!
 No need to f*ck around with thumb drives or ftp anymore.
 - Fixed some more bugs in the converter scripts.
-- Converter can now recognize a manually entered ``RELEASEDATE`` tag in the ssc file.
+- Converter can now recognize manually entered ``RELEASEDATE`` and ``MUSICVOLUME`` tags in the ssc file.
 See the Chart Format section for details.

 June 2020 Updates:
 - Local caching